oddbird/oddsite/content/2017/03/16/serializing-things.rst

 web processes.
 Some things demand worker processes consuming tasks from a queue.

-Typically, we use Celery for this, though increasingly, Django Channels is emerging as a viable option.
+Typically we use Celery for this, though increasingly Django Channels is emerging as a viable option.
 In either case, there are some similar issues that arise from the use of a task queue broker; because of the indirection that an AMQP server or Redis or whatever introduces, you can't share memory, and therefore can't share in-memory objects directly.
 So, you somehow have to get data between the web requests and the worker processes.
-Still, for now, we'll assume we're talking about Celery.
+For now, we'll assume we're talking about Celery.

 If it's just primitive data, that's fine, you can serialize it.
 But what if it's not?
 What if you have a Django model that you want to pass to a task?
 This